DBGrow/factomd-cache-poc/README.md

 ### Cache a Chain

 Before anything meaningful can be done, the chain must be retrieved from Factom and stored!

-Performing chain operations before calling `cacheChain` will cause an implicit call to `cacheChain` before the desired function's callback completes.
 You can call `cacheChain` in advance when you know a chain your application will need to access often.

+Calling other functions before calling `cacheChain` will cause an implicit call to `cacheChain` before the desired function's callback completes.

-After a chain is cached, new entries will automatically be added on a 10 second basis.
+After a chain is cached, new and currently pending entries will be synced on a 10 second basis.

 ```javascript
 //Testnet test Chain ID: